m4d3bug/m4d3bug.github.io/source/_posts/linux-performance-tuning-study-notes-II.md

    21:34:11 up 6 min,  4 users,  load average: 1.05, 0.62, 0.27
   ```

-  *load average of 1 min will close to 1.06.*
+  *Load Average of 1 min will close to 1.06.*

 - #### *Windows 3*